Bob Crosby: Radio

 During World War II, Bob Crosby spent 18 months in the Marines touring with bands in the Pacific.
 His radio variety series, The Bob Crosby Show, aired on NBC and CBS in different runs from July 18, 1943, to July 16, 1950.
 This was followed by Club Fifteen on CBS from 1947 through 1953 minus a brief interlude when he was replaced as host by singer Dick Haymes during parts of 1949 and 1950.
 During his stint on Club Fifteen, he was teamed with the ever-popular Andrews Sisters three nights per week, singing with them and engaging in comedy skits.
-He first met the trio in 1938 when his orchestra backed their Decca recording of "Begin the Beguine", their popular vocalization of Artie Shaw's big band hit.
+He first met the trio in 1938 when his orchestra backed their Decca recording of "Begin the Beguine," their popular vocalization of Artie Shaw's big band hit.
 One can't help when hearing these old Club Fifteen broadcasts how eerily similar Bob and the Andrews Sisters sound to the trio's very frequent and hugely successful pairings with brother Bing Crosby on the Decca label.
 Bob and Patty even scored a hit duet on Decca Records with their duet recording of the novelty "The Pussy Cat Song (Nyow!
-Nyot Nyow!)", which peaked at No. 12 on Billboard.
+Nyot Nyow!)," which peaked at No. 12 on Billboard.
 A half-hour CBS daytime series, The Bob Crosby Show, followed from 1953 to 1957.
 Bob introduced the Canadian singer Gisele MacKenzie to American audiences and subsequently guest-starred in 1957 on her NBC television series, The Gisele MacKenzie Show.

 On September 14, 1952, he replaced Phil Harris as the bandleader on The Jack Benny Program, remaining until Benny retired the weekly radio show in May 1955 after 23 years.
 In joining the show, he became the leader of the same group of musicians who had played under Harris.
-According to Benny writer Milt Josefsberg, the issue was budget.
-Because radio had strong competition from TV, the program budget had to be reduced, and so Bob replaced Phil.
+According to Benny writer Milt Josefsberg, Crosby was hired for budget reasons.
+Because of strong competition from TV, the radio program budget had to be reduced, and so Bob replaced Phil.
 Prior to joining Benny on the radio, Crosby, who was based on the east coast, would often play with Benny during Benny's live New York appearances, and he was seen frequently throughout the 1950s on Benny's television series.

 As a performer, Crosby had tremendous charisma and wit combined with a laid-back persona.
 He was able to swap jokes competently with Benny, including humorous references to his brother Bing's wealth and his string of losing racehorses.
 An exchange during one of the popular Christmas programs ran thus: Crosby muses to Jack that he's bought gifts for everyone but band member Frank Remley.
-When Jack suggests "a cordial, like a bottle of Drambuie", Crosby counters that Drambuie is an after-dinner drink and adds, alluding to Remley's penchant for alcohol, that "Remley never quite makes it to after dinner".
+When Jack suggests "a cordial, like a bottle of Drambuie," Crosby counters that Drambuie is an after-dinner drink and adds, alluding to Remley's penchant for alcohol, that "Remley never quite makes it to after dinner."